-At the foundation of any organization there are a few elements that repeating over and over regardless of the industry.
+At the foundation of any organization, there are a few elements that repeat over and over regardless of the industry.

 - Team or who does what?